spacedmonkey/wp-rest-blocks/readme.txt

 == Description ==

 A simple plugin to add block data in json format into the rest api.
-Once installed, there will be two new fields added to the rest api, `has_blocks` and `blocks`.
+Once installed, there will be two new fields added to the rest api, `has_blocks` and `block_data`.

 An example of output, can be found in the screenshots.